desihub/desitemplate/doc/index.rst

    hello.rst

-The desiTemplate package
+The desitemplate package
 ========================

 This is used to include docstrings from modules.
 See `the autodoc documentation`_.

 .. _`the autodoc documentation`: http://sphinx-doc.org/ext/autodoc.html?highlight=automodule#directive-automodule

-.. automodule:: desiTemplate
+.. automodule:: desitemplate
    :members:

 Indices and tables